ivandamg/DetectionGeneInterruption/README.md

             - if more than one blast hit with a difference larger than 100 nucleotides: gene is interrupted.

-0. Use genome assemblies that are complete, assembled in a single contig.
-To avoid the confunding effect of the miss assemblies and gene interruptions.
+Use genome assemblies that are complete, assembled in a single contig.
+To avoid the confunding effect of the miss assemblies and gene interruptions. (ex.
+If the assembly contain 300 contigs, and gene has two blast hit in different contigs, it could be that the contig is duplicated in the assembly, and the 2 hits are the result of the missassembly and not that the gene is duplicated or interrupted )

 1. Blasting the gene on the genome assemblies. by using tblastn.